alexreveles/alex-portfolio/README.md

 # Github URL - https://github.com/alexreveles/alexreveles.github.io

+# Here is a link to my Portfolio - https://alexreveles.github.io/

 Notes from Developer

 1. Chose to do 5 different parent DIVs, in order to encapsulate the sections cleanly